lblod/app-decide/README.md

 # DECIDe

 This repository contains all configuration to get the DECIDe microservices stack running.
 It is very much a work in progress.
-Below, documentation is provided for each use case.
+Documentation for each use case is provided below.

 ## What's included?